Tag: control systems

 Basic Elements of a Digital Controller for a Steam-Turbine Driven Generator

 The block diagram below illustrates the basic elements of a minicomputer system for speed and voltage control as well as data acquisition of a steam-turbine driven generator unit.
-Figure (a) computer control of a turbo generator unit Typical output variables … Read more
+Typical output variables of the generator are speed, rotor angle, terminal voltage, field (excitation) current, armature current, and real & reactive power.
+A number of output variables…

 -